pivotal-cf/docs-pks/scale-clusters.hbs.md

     ```
     tkgi update-cluster CLUSTER-NAME --num-nodes NUMBER-OF-WORKER-NODES
     ```
     Where:

     * `CLUSTER-NAME` is the name of your cluster.
     * `NUMBER-OF-WORKER-NODES` is the number of worker nodes that you want to set for the cluster.
         * To scale down your existing cluster, enter a number lower than the current number of worker nodes.
         * To scale up your existing cluster, enter a number higher than the current number of worker nodes.
-The maximum number of worker nodes you can set is configured in the **Plan** pane of the Tanzu Kubernetes Grid Integrated Edition tile in Ops Manager.
+The maximum number of worker nodes you can set is configured in the **Plan** pane of the Tanzu Kubernetes Grid Integrated Edition tile in {{ vars.platform_name }}.
         <p class="note"><strong>Note</strong>: VMware recommends that you avoid using the
         <code>tkgi resize</code> command to perform resizing operations.</p>

     For example:
     ```console
     $ tkgi update-cluster my-cluster --num-nodes 5
     ```